Vietnam.vn - Nền tảng quảng bá Việt Nam

 AI-generated fake images of the capsized ship in Ha Long Bay.

-The capsized tourist boat Blue Bay 58 in Ha Long Bay last July not only left heartbreaking consequences for the victims and their families, but also served as a warning about the phenomenon of unethical information exploitation in cyberspace.
+The capsized cruise ship Blue Bay 58 in Ha Long Bay last July not only left heartbreaking consequences for the victims and their families, but also served as a warning about the phenomenon of unethical information exploitation in cyberspace.

-Just hours after the incident, a series of “reenactment” videos went viral on platforms like TikTok and Facebook.
-Images of children crying, adults screaming in the middle of a vast sea of water, and rescue sirens echoing in the air… made viewers shudder.
-However, most of those videos were AI-generated products or edited from unrelated sources, completely not reflecting the truth.
+Just a few hours after the incident, a series of “reenactment” videos were spread rapidly on platforms such as TikTok and Facebook.
+Images of children crying, adults screaming in the middle of a vast sea of water, rescue sirens echoing in the air… made viewers shudder.
+However, most of those videos were products recreated by AI or cut from unrelated sources, completely not reflecting the truth.

 In emotion, singer Thai Thuy Linh shared this photo on her personal page with a memorial message, before the owner of the photo, Mr. NT, requested a correction and removal because the photo had been distorted.